Browse newspapers and magazines for free.

 You decide when and where you work.
-Roland starts his day opening his laptop on a Rotterdam balcony, Marten travels Europe by train pretty much every week so he can answer his e-mails (and conquer the world while he’s at it), and Jean regularly spends the night talking to himself in our chat program while coding.
+Roland starts his day opening his laptop on a Rotterdam balcony and Jean regularly spends the night talking to himself in our chat program while coding.
 We assume you know what works best for you, so you don’t need us to make the rules.
-Another example: backend programmer Koen likes to attend our meetings virtually, as he’s in Curaçao (and does a wonderful job there, too).

 Still here?
 Great.